520.546.3558

 6. Who should be the beneficiary of life insurance?

 When there are minor children it does not make sense to name them as beneficiaries of life insurance, or any other assets for that matter (Note: an exception may apply here for small amounts).
-If the parents have a living trust, the trust should be named as the beneficiary so that life insurance proceeds can be paid to the successor trustee, not directly to the children.
-If the parents do not have a living trust, it may be best to name the probate estate as beneficiary so that the life insurance proceeds can pour into a common trust described in the parents’ Wills.
+If the parents have a revocable living trust, the trust should be named as the beneficiary so that life insurance proceeds can be paid to the successor trustee, not directly to the children.
+If the parents do not have a revocable living trust, it may be best to name the probate estate as beneficiary so that the life insurance proceeds can pour into a common trust described in the parents’ Wills.

 About the Author

-Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
+Thomas J. Bouman provides legal counsel in the areas of estate planning, estate administration, and asset protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
-Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.
+Mr. Bouman is the author of the Arizona Estate Administration Answer Book and a prominent member of WealthCounsel, the nation’s premiere organization of estate planning attorneys.